HIOTio/HIOTProto/specification.md

 "roles": { //array of installed roles on the device

-"broker": [ //array of installed brokers
+"delegators": [ //array of installed delegatorss

 {

-"_id": "", //unique id for this broker
+"_id": "", //unique id for this delegators

 "path":"", // topic to subscribe to

 "deployment": "", // unique id for the relevant deployment

-"description": "", // a description of what the broker does
+"description": "", // a description of what the delegators does

-"name": "", // name for the broker
+"name": "", // name for the delegators

 "handler": "", // unique ID for the associated handler file